naninovel/docs/docs/guide/ui-customization.md

 ICGGalleryUI | Unlockable [CG gallery](/guide/unlockable-items.md#cg-gallery) items browser.
 ITipsUI | Unlockable [tips](/guide/unlockable-items.md#tips) browser.
 IRollbackUI | Indicator for state rollback feature.
+IContinueInputUI | A fullscreen invisible UI layer positioned at the bottom of the UI stack and used to activate a `continue input` trigger when clicked or touched.

 To add a new custom UI (without overriding any of the built-in UIs), attach a `CustomUI` component to the root object of your custom UI prefab.